detekoi/minimal-clock-overlay/README.md

 - **Settings Not Appearing**: Click directly on the gear icon that appears when hovering over the clock
 - **Settings Panel Off Screen**: Try moving the clock away from the edge of your canvas
 - **Dropdown Menus Not Working**: OBS has known issues with dropdown menus in Browser Sources.
 The clock now has a built-in "OBS/Streamlabs Mode" (enabled by default) which replaces dropdowns with compatible button selectors.
 If you still have issues, check that this mode is enabled in the settings panel.

-## Credits

-- Alarm Clock Font by [David J Patterson](https://www.dafont.com/david-j-patterson.d5686), included for use with the digital time display
-- VFD Nova Font by [Nihar Mazumdar](https://www.fontspace.com/nihar-mazumdar), included as a fallback font

 ## License